blachlylab/dhtslib/README.md

 Direct bindings to htslib C API are available as submodules under `dhtslib.htslib`.
 Naming remains the same as the original `.h` include files.
 For example, `import dhtslib.htslib.faidx` for direct access to the C function calls.
-The current compatible versions are 1.7-1.9.
+The current compatible versions are 1.7-1.9 (compatibility with htslib 1.10, which is ABI breaking/has API changes, is in development now)

 Currently implemented: